Healthy Homes Assessment Te Aro

 What are the most unreasonable gaps or holes?

-If you are able to feel external air entering or a clear draught from a crack or a gap or crack, then it’s probably a gap or an opening that requirements sealing in any way.
-Large cracks and gaps should be sealed permanently.
-The gaps that exceed 3mm that let air into or out from the home need sealing.
-For example, if an open fireplace isn’t used it can cause draughts and should be sealed off.
-Landlords and property managers are responsible for ensuring that such draughts are squelched as much as possible.
+If you are able to feel external air getting in, or see a clear draught from a crack or a gap or crack, then it’s probably a gap or hole that requirements sealing in any way.
+Cracks and gaps that are large should be permanently stopped.
+Cracks that are greater than 3mm and let air in or out within the house require sealing.
+In the case of an open fireplace isn’t in use it may cause draughts and should be blocked off.
+Property managers and landlords are accountable for making sure that these draughts are stopped as far as imaginable.

-You don’t require to block up intentional gaps or holes in the building.
-For example, tiny gaps around windows and doors could be necessary to allow for movement of the building as the house warms and cools in order to let them be closed and opened instead of than being stuck.
-We will examine all doors and windows in the Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps that are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure when the household gets warmer and cooler, so that they are able to be closed and opened instead of instead of being stuck.
+We will test all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections